DonBrinn/bef-multipublisher-perf-test/README.md

 ### Running locally on your machine (option for debugging or testing changes to this script):
 Modify the `testInput` variable in the `telegraph-simulator-controller.js` script, then call `node src\telegraph-simulator-controller.js`.

+Note: Running the `telegraph-simulator-controller` lambda locally or in AWS requires that the `telegraph-simulator` lambda is deployed to AWS.